 - Sample GEDCOM file for importing (GEDCOM 5.5 UTF-8 format)

 If you are having any issues (e.g. importing your GEDCOM file) or you have a suggestion, please contact us with your comments.

 Please note; GedGap does not currently synchronise data with GedGap2Go (no longer available for sale).

 The data model had been updated in the prior version 2.0 to incorporate source relevancy and changes to storing audit information.
 You will be asked whether to convert your data when an older versioned Gedgap document is opened.

 The following are minor issues identified or ideas shared from our customers to be considered for inclusion in a future version of GedGap;

-- Minor bug thatr the last person viewed when reopening a document is not restored, and
+- Minor bug that last person viewed is not restored when reopening a document (when table is not sorted by Id);

 - Sharing of data from Mac to future iOS GedGap app.

 The current version 2.5 of GedGap available on the Mac App Store requires macOS 10.11+.
 If you have macOS 10.10 Yosemite, you can download this special Yosemite non-MAS version.

 - GedGap App for Yosemite (Zip file containing full app for macOS 10.10+)